wtysksk/autotypesearch/Readme.txt

  Added "AutoTypeSearch" as the (invisible) window title for the search window to assist with automation Added support for the "Copy user name" action.
 Use the Options window to choose this, if required.
  Added "Keep Search Window Open" option.
-When enabled, the search window will not be automatically closed, and must be manually dismissed by the Escape key, or clicking the × button.
+When enabled, the search window will not be automatically closed, and must be manually dismissed by the Escape key, or clicking the ?button.

 v1.3
  Fixed a couple of bugs with the Keep Search Window Open option and autotype, the window will now briefly